Division of the assembly: House of Commons

 Two minutes into the division the Speaker puts the question to the House again.
-If it is clear that a division is still required, the Speaker announces the tellers, two each for the "Ayes" and "Noes".
-These are appointed by those voting.
-The tellers are automatically included in the tally of those voting.
-Some parliamentary sources will report the vote, for instance as, "247 + 2 tell".
+If it is clear that a division is still required, the Speaker announces the names of the tellers.
+In order to ensure impartiality, in each lobby there is one teller for the Ayes (i.e. a teller who intends to vote in favour) and one teller for the Noes (i.e. a teller who intends to vote against).
+If there are tellers for one side but not for the other, the question is decided in favour of the side for which there are tellers (for instance, if there are no tellers for the Noes, the Aye side automatically wins the division, and vice versa).

-MPs have to walk through one of the two division lobbies on either side of the House and give their name to the division clerks at the end of the respective lobbies to vote.
-They are then counted by the tellers as they leave the lobby.
+MPs have to walk through one of the two division lobbies on either side of the House, tapping their pass against one of several readers installed in the lobbies, in order to vote.
+They are then counted by the two tellers as they leave the lobby; the numbers they record are the definitive result of the division.
 The whips keep check on which MPs enter which lobby and try to persuade them to enter the lobby that the party would like them to enter.
-MPs also swipe their electronic voting card as they exit the voting lobby, the results of which are then added to the parliamentary website.
+Until 2020, the names of Members voting in each lobby were recorded by clerks rather than electronic systems, but this procedure was reformed in response to the COVID-19 pandemic.
+The Division List, recording the way in which MPs voted, is automatically made available on the Parliament website soon after a division.
 In October 2022, then-Prime Minister Liz Truss was erroneously thought to have abstained from her own government's motion against a Labour motion to ban fracking as she had forgotten to swipe her voting card.

 MPs with a direct financial interest on any matter are prohibited from voting.
 In order to act as a disqualification, the matter must be immediate and personal and not a general or remote matter.

-Originally, there was only one lobby.
-After the fire of 1834, the House of Commons Chamber was rebuilt.
-At that time, a second lobby was added.

 Eight minutes after the question has been put for the first time, the Speaker declares, "Lock the doors!"
 The lobby entrances are locked, and only those within the lobbies may continue to vote.

-After all members have voted in the lobbies, the vote totals are written on a card and the numbers are read out to the House by one of the tellers of the winning side announcing as follows; "The Ayes to the right: (number of votes), The Noes to the left: (number of votes).
+After all members have voted in the lobbies, the vote totals are written on a card and the numbers are read out to the House by one of the tellers of the winning side announcing as follows; "The Ayes to the right: (number of votes), The Noes to the left: (number of votes)".
 The Speaker then announces these numbers a second time, announcing the final result by saying "The Ayes/Noes have it, the Ayes/Noes have it".
 The Speaker then adds: "Unlock."
-The Speaker does not vote, except in the case of a tie and then only strictly in accordance to precedent.
-This means that the Speaker will vote in accordance with these principles:
+Tellers are not included among the numbers announced to the Speaker.
+The Speaker only votes if a tie arises; in that case, he (or she) verbally announces his (or her) vote, which is cast in accordance with Speaker Denison's rule.